Over 25 gifts kids can make during for Christmas presents! Inexpensive, simple, and heartfelt. Which ones will you make first?

 I plan to make blank greeting cards for friends.
 Kids could do that – just draw pictures or something?!?”

-Here are 25 gifts kids can make!
+Here are 25 Homemade gifts for Kids to Make

 Does your child have a special Build a Beart, Cabbage Patch, or American Girl Doll?
 Does their friend have one too?
 These sleeping bags are made from fleece so they soft and simple to make.
 Great beginning sewing project!